Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Manchester?

-Spring's last frost usually occurs around mid-May in Manchester, while the first fall frost typically arrives around mid-October.
+Manchester's last spring frost lands near mid-May, and in Manchester the first fall frost follows around mid-October.

 What is the rainy season in Manchester?